 - Increased urination

 What is Weed (Marijuana)?

 Today, cannabis is grown worldwide.
-Different strains of the plant have been developed to tolerate virtually any climate — barring that of the North and South Poles.
+Different plant strains have been developed to tolerate virtually any climate — barring the North and South Poles.

 Weed is a psychoactive drug that can be used for both recreational and medicinal purposes.
 It, too, was initially grown as herbal medicine, dating as far back as 500 BC.
 It was first cultivated in America by early colonists who used it for rope and textiles.